Texas governor says ‘mistakes’ made in immigrant rhetoric

 Abbott said Thursday he told El Paso lawmakers there’s been a “course correction” and that he “emphasized the importance of making sure the rhetoric will not be used in any dangerous way.”

-Those same lawmakers also criticized Abbott for tweeting that “liberals” on the court require Texas to pay for schooling students not in the U.S. legally.
+Those same lawmakers also criticized Abbott for tweeting that “liberals” on the U.S. Supreme Court require Texas to pay for schooling students not in the U.S. legally.
 The Democrats called the tweet dangerous.

 Sign up for Daily Newsletters